St. George Village Botanical Garden is dedicated to conservation and preservation of both the historical and living collections on its grounds.

 The Library is currently housed in a post-Emancipation workers’ cottage which was restored in the early 1980’s, and consists of approximately 500 volumes.
 While small, the library contains specialized reference materials covering Caribbean flora and history.

 The general interest library volumes are available to members by appointment.
-An online listing of the library’s holdings is planned for later in the year.
+An online listing of the library’s holdings is planned for the future.